Bus Tours USA

 10% "Group Discount" (from 6 participants, all registrations within one week, common payment)

 Total Discount max.
 10% for payment by bank transfer and max.
-5% for payment by credit card or PayPal.
+5% for payment by credit card.
+No Discount for payment by PayPal.

 Of course we also realise individual dates for VIPs, private and group tours.